jakuta-tech/JitDecrypter/README.md

 ## Motivation

 Conventional methods for encrypted code execution typically decrypt entire code sections at once, leaving the complete plaintext code exposed in memory.
 This project demonstrates an alternative technique: the just-in-time (JIT) decryption of single instructions immediately prior to their execution.
-For simplicity, this implementation operates on 16-byte blocks, but the underlying implementation is fully capable of true single-instruction decryption, as demonstrated in some of my crackmes (see below).
+For simplicity, this implementation operates on 16-byte blocks, but the underlying implementation is fully capable of true single-instruction decryption.

 ## Requirements